Infirmary

 Students suffering from chronic diseases like Asthma, Epilepsy, Heart Disease etc. are advised to be under continuous medical supervision of a doctor, who is a specialist in the concerned field.
 History of their ailments must be filled up in the Almanac, along with the treatment and the medicines prescribed by the concerned doctor.

-Parents are also advised to keep the school infirmary informed (medical / health problem which may have developed during the academic year.
+Parents are also advised to keep the school infirmary informed of any medical or health problem which may have developed during the academic year.

 The medical history of the student must be filled up by the parents in the space provided in the almanac.

-“Parents are not supposed to send medicines along with the child without prior permission from the the Principal / Head Mistress.”
+“Parents are not supposed to send medicines along with the child without prior permission from the Principal / Head Master.”